joehawkens/computing/CHAPTER-5.md

 }
 ```

 Statically typed languages are created this way as a means of safety.
-Imagine you're creating Software for a nuclear defense missile, you're going to want a this safety net to ensure that everything is correctly defined before you compile, otherwise the consequences could be catastrophic.
+Imagine you're creating Software for a nuclear defense missile, you're going to want a safety net to ensure that everything is correctly defined before you compile, otherwise the consequences could be catastrophic.

+### Weak Typed vs. Strongly Typed

+In conclusion:

+WHEN typing is checked - definitive:
+* Static: Types are checked when code is compiled.
+* Dynamic: Types are checked after code is compiled (during runtime).

+HOW STRONG typing is enforced - a spectrum:
+* Strong:
+* Weak: